Xilinx/amd-yocto-hw-platforms/README.md

-# amd-hw-examples
+# amd-yocto-hw-platforms
-To Generate the hardware project for amd-xilinx platforms
+To Generate the hardware project for amd-yocto-hw platforms

 cd to specific board directory and run command make all to generate hardware project and sdt files.